Permit Information

 There are additional requirements if a property is located in the Village Historic District and/or is on the National Register of Historic Places.
 For more information, visit the Historic Preservation Commission page.

-If you are certain that you will need to request a variance or wish to appeal a zoning decision, visit the Board of Zoning Appeals Page.
+If you are certain that you will need to request a variance or wish to appeal a zoning decision, visit the Board of Zoning Appeals page.

 How Do I Obtain A Building Permit & Zoning Certificate?

 Fees and charges for the various permits are provided in the Fee Schedule (PDF).
-Permit fees are collected after an application is approved, but prior to permit issuance (no application fee is required).
+Permit fees are typically collected after an application is approved, but prior to permit issuance (no application fee is required).
 Once a permit is issued, work on the approved project can begin.

 Residential Code Of Ohio